Hydrogen diffusion in TiCr$_2$H$_x$ Laves phases: A combined ab initio and machine-learning-potential study: Methodology

 In the present study, we started with two previously developed MLIPs for the \ce{TiCr2} Laves phases with hydrogen~\cite{KUMAR2025121319}, corresponding to the C14 phase (C14-MTP) and the C15 phase (C15-MTP).
 These MLIPs, specifically moment tensor potentials (MTPs)~\cite{shapeev_moment_2016}, reproduce the DFT energies with an accuracy of approximately \qty{3}{meV/atom} for a wide range of hydrogen concentrations, i.e., \ce{TiCr2H_x} where $0 \le x \le 6$.

 The original C14-MTP, however, required refinement in order to achieve stable and accurate diffusion calculations at high hydrogen concentrations of $x \geq 3.5$.
 Specifically, C14-MTP occasionally generated unrealistically large forces, which caused hydrogen atoms to undergo unphysical displacements.
 To address this issue, we implemented the following iterative fine-tuning protocol based on active learning.
-First, classical MD simulations were performed in the canonical (\textit{NVT}) ensemble at \qty{1000}{K} using the original C14-MTP.
-During these simulations, the extrapolation grade~\cite{podryabinkin_active_2017,gubaev_accelerating_2019,podryabinkin_mlip-3_2023} was continuously monitored as a measure of the potential’s reliability.
-During each MD simulation, configurations with extrapolation grades above 2.1 were continuously extracted and saved.
+We started from a configuration with a hydrogen concentration of $x = 3.5$, with hydrogen atoms initially at the geometric centers of the interstitial sites.
+These configurations were then relaxed---allowing both atomic positions and the cell shape to adjust---using the existing C14-MTP potential.
+The relaxed structures were subsequently heated to \qty{1000}{K} under the \textit{NPT} ensemble.
+Once the volume and cell shape reached thermal equilibrium, the simulations were switched to the \textit{NVE} ensemble.
+During the \textit{NVE} MD simulation, configurations with the extrapolation grades~\cite{podryabinkin_active_2017,gubaev_accelerating_2019,podryabinkin_mlip-3_2023} above 2.1 were continuously extracted and saved.
 The simulation was terminated once the extrapolation grade exceeded 10.
 The saved configurations were re-filtered to identify additional configurations required to construct the active set~\cite{podryabinkin_active_2017,gubaev_accelerating_2019,podryabinkin_mlip-3_2023} based on D-optimality.
 The energies, forces, and stresses of these additional configurations were computed with single-point DFT calculations, and the thus labeled configurations were incorporated into the original training dataset.
 The MTP was then retrained on this augmented dataset.
-This active-learning process was repeated with the updated MTP until no additional configurations exhibited extrapolation grades above the selection threshold of 2.1 during \qty{0.1}{ns} of the MD simulations for all the investigated hydrogen concentrations.
+This active-learning process was repeated with the updated MTP until no additional configurations exhibited extrapolation grades above a selection threshold of 2.1 during an MD simulation of \qty{0.1}{ns} for hydrogen concentrations $x=3.5$ and $x=4.0$.
 Through this fine-tuning, 101 new configurations were added to the training dataset, increasing its size from \num{18902} to \num{19003} structures.
+The fine-tuned C14-MTP achieves RMSEs of \qty{2.87}{meV/atom} for energies and 0.095~eV/\AA\ for forces on the training set, comparable to the original C14-MTP.
 At the end, the fine-tuned C14-MTP successfully resolved the stability issues of the original potential, enabling robust and reliable MD simulations of hydrogen diffusion at high hydrogen concentrations.

 In contrast, the previously developed C15-MTP~\cite{KUMAR2025121319} for modeling the C15 phase exhibited stable MD simulations up to \textit{x} = 4 in TiCr\textsubscript{2}H\textsubscript{\textit{x}}, and therefore no fine-tuning was required.